Waypoint TelemetryWaypoint Telemetry

 Hardware Concept

-Our telemetry units are designed for rugged, remote deployment—compact outdoor sensors with integrated solar power and cellular connectivity for autonomous, long-term operation.
+Our field telemetry units are rugged autonomous sensors engineered for remote outdoor deployment—combining integrated solar power systems with cellular connectivity for continuous, maintenance-free operation.

 Weather resistant